10 Video Resources to Master Russian Conversation for Beginners

 And if you enjoy the content on this channel, you may also love learning with the RussianPod101 website, which has similar videos as well as podcasts, audio, transcripts, grammar notes and much more.

-“Slow and Easy Russian Conversation Practice for Beginners” from Russian Level 1
+“Slow and Easy Dialogue for Beginners” from Russian Level 1

-This is a Russian dialogue for beginners about going to the airport that’s broken down into slow, repeated chunks for learners.
-In other words, each line is said at a relatively normal pace, then repeated more slowly, then said again at a more normal speed.
+This video contains three different Russian dialogues for beginners.
+Each dialogue includes characters introducing themselves and asking each other questions about personal details.
+The dialogues are broken down into slow, repeated chunks for learners.
+In other words, each line is said at a slow pace, then repeated at a relatively normal speed.

 The text for each line is shown as it’s being spoken, and you also get marks to indicate the stress in words, along with some cheerful cartoon images to help you keep track of the two sides of the conversation.
-Russian text is shown in the video and you can turn on English subtitles if and when you need them.
+Russian text is shown in the video with English subtitles underneath for instant translation.

-While this is just one short video, it’s useful for a number of aspects of basic Russian conversation, including pronunciation, vocabulary related to time and word stress.
+While this is just one video, it’s useful for a number of aspects of basic Russian conversation, including pronunciation, vocabulary related to getting to know people and word stress.

 Russian Dialogues from Foreign Language Dialogues